Erickson: Historic tax and transportation bills highlight 2017 legislative achievements

 ST. PAUL — On Friday morning, the Minnesota House of Representatives and Senate concluded the special session, passing the final bills that comprise the 2018-2019 biennium budget.
 In all, the legislature passed seven bills during special session: Taxes, Transportation, State Government, Health and Human Services, K-12 Education, Bonding, and Labor Standards.

 “I am pleased that we have completed our work at the legislature that included many reforms in our budget,” said Rep. Sondra Erickson (R-Princeton).
 “We passed $650 million in tax relief for the middle class as well as the largest transportation plan in Minnesota history passed without raising taxes.
-In addition, our E-12 Education Finance/Policy bill consisted of much needed reform to teacher licensure plus full funding for our schools.
-We accomplished a lot this session, so I am happy to return home to our district to discuss our accomplishments.”
+In addition, our E-12 Education Finance/Policy bill consisted of much needed reform to teacher licensure plus full funding for our schools.”

 “This legislative session will go down as one of the most productive in recent memory.
 Working under divided government, we balanced our state budget and successfully passed key priorities including tax relief, road and bridge funding and health care reforms.
 The budget bills were agreed upon by the House, Senate and the governor’s office,” said Speaker Kurt Daudt, R-Crown.
 “I am particularly proud Republican majorities delivered the largest tax cut in nearly two decades and the largest investment in road and bridge infrastructure in state history without a tax increase.”